lucs/Test-Selector/README.md

 SYNOPSIS
 --------

-Suppose you have this (admittedly useless and dumb) test file:
+Suppose you have the following (admittedly useless and dumb) test file:

     use Test;